hitz-zentroa/eval-MCG-COLING-2025/README.md

 Additionally, you can change the variable `params` to adjust the size of the JudgeLM model.
 There are three available options: `7`, `13`, or `33`, referring to how many billion parameters the model has.
 Please note that each size will require a different amount of GPU memory.

 ### Step 3: Analyze Results
 Once the evaluations are complete, open the `Rank_models.ipynb` file in Jupyter Notebook.
 This notebook allows you to visualize the results and rank the models based on their performance.
+If you don't have Jupyter Notebook installed, you can easily run the notebook using Google Colab.

 ## Dependencies